-The Rev Christopher Bologo, Chancellor Catholic Archdiocese of Abuja, Nigeria, 2016
+Rev Father Christopher Bologo,

+Chancellor Catholic Archdiocese of Abuja, Nigeria, 2017

-As mentioned in the Introduction, CAFOD and other development agencies that had received funding from the Department for International Development (DFID), the UK funding institute, formed a gender learning group that collected examples of development interventions that are successfully achieving gender equality.
+The UK gender learning group mentioned in the introduction, of which CIDSE members are a part, collected examples of development interventions that are successfully achieving gender equality.
 These examples were intended to accompany the gender theory of change this group had developed.
 This theory describes the various power realms gender-related interventions need to be aware of.
 In this section, we refer to the family and household level and to the household level interventions this learning group had recommended based on what had worked for these agencies.
-The interventions were:
+In addition, there is a range of other documents describing various interventions that successfully prevent violence against women and girls.